Queen’s Park Football Club was certainly the most

 This account of the early years of Queen’s Park’s

-existence focuses primarily on the matches played by the club.
+existence focuses primarily on the matches played by the club between 1868 and 1900.
 It is not an attempt to replicate the content

 of Richard Robinson’s outstanding work History of Queen’s Park Football Club